mozilla/BrowserQuest/README.md

 No warning messages should be displayed.

 Using a browser, connect to port 8080 of the IP address you entered above.
 The BrowserQuest start page should appear.

+If you have the BrowserQuest server running too, then you should be able to launch and play the game.

 Node.js for Fedora 16 and RHEL6/CentOS